open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 contain all the required resource metadata.

-There are even more complex blob sources, for example for helm charts stored in the filesystem, or even for images generated by docker builds.
+There are even more complex blob sources, for example for Helm charts stored in the file system, or even for images generated by docker builds.
-Here, we just compose a multi-platform image built with buildx from these sources (components/ocmcli) featuring two flavors.
+Here, we just compose a multi-platform image built with `buildx` from these sources (components/ocmcli) featuring two flavors.
 (you have to execute `make image.multi` in components/ocmcli before executing this example.